KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 COGN: Go. _grid_ "step", OCS _gręsti_ "tread, step, go"
 ETYM: OIr. _do-greinn_ is from \*to-grend-o-.
 The simplex is unattested in Goidelic.
 REF: [EDPC]

+### <a id="gritu">\*gritu- "cry, roar, vibration" (n)</a>
+GOID: OIr. _grith_ [u m] "vibration, panic, cry"
+W: MW _gryt_ [m] (GPC _gryd_) "shout, yell, call, cry"
+ETYM: The derivation from the root of \*gar-yo- "call" is improbable, since that root is here reconstructed with a laryngeal.
+The comparison with onomatopoetic forms such as Lat. _gingrīre_ "cry (of geese)" found in IEW 384 is not illuminating, and the connection with the Germanic words such as OHG _scrīan_ "cry" would be possible only under the difficult assumption that the Germanic forms go back to \*sg- > \*sk- (with s-mobile).
+Therefore, the PIE etymology of these Celtic forms must remain uncertain.
+REF: [EDPC-AC]

 ### <a id="griyano">\*grīyano- "gravel" (n)</a>
 GOID: OIr. _grïan_ [o morn] "sand, gravel"